-If, for a given experiment with $S \in \{0,s\}$, $\Psi^{\#}_{s}(P_0)$ were given and small relative to the standard error of the ATE estimator for that experiment, nominal coverage would be expected for the causal target parameter.
-If bias were large relative to the standard error of the ATE estimator for the RCT, then the RWD would be rejected, and only the RCT would be analyzed.
-One threat to valid inference using this experiment selection criterion is the case where bias is of the same order as the standard error $\sigma_{D^{*}_{\Psi_{s}}}/\sqrt{n}$, risking decreased coverage.
-We could require a smaller magnitude of bias by putting a penalty term in the denominator of the variance as $s_{n}^{\star} = \underset{s}{argmin} \hat{\sigma}^{2}_{D^{*}_{\Psi_{s}}}/(n*c(n)) + (\hat{\Psi}^{\#}_{s}(P_{n}))^{2}$ where $c(n)$ is either a constant or some function of $n$.
-A similar approach is taken by \citet{chengAdaptiveCombinationRandomized2021} who multiply the bias term by a penalty and determine optimal weights for RCT and RWD estimators via L1-penalized regression.
-However, finite sample variability may lead to overestimation of bias for unbiased RWD and underestimation of bias similar in magnitude to $\sigma_{D^{*}_{\Psi_{s}}}/\sqrt{n}$.
-In order to make $c(n)$ large enough to prevent selecting RWD that would introduce bias of a magnitude that could decrease coverage for the causal parameter, we would also prevent unbiased RWD from being included in a large proportion of samples.
+If, for a given experiment with $X=s$, $\Psi^{\#}_{s}(P_0)$ were given and small relative to the standard error of the ATE estimator for that experiment, nominal coverage would be expected for the causal target parameter.
+If bias were large relative to the standard error of the ATE estimator for the RCT, then the external data would be rejected, and only the RCT would be analyzed.
+One threat to valid inference using this experiment selection criterion is the case where bias is of the same order as the standard error $\sigma_{D^{*}_{\Psi_{s}}}/\sqrt{n}$, risking decreased coverage \citep{yangElasticIntegrativeAnalysis2023}.
+Because bias and variance must both be estimated, this magnitude of bias is difficult to detect and exclude.
+Finite sample variability may lead either to overestimation of bias for unbiased external data (resulting in low power) or underestimation of bias similar in magnitude to $\sigma_{D^{*}_{\Psi_{s}}}/\sqrt{n}$ (resulting in decreased coverage).